 Service to Department

-This category was established for those volunteers who are unable to participate in suppression operations, but who provide significant service to the department or community by performing non-firefighting/rescue duties.
-The Fire Chief has sole authority in granting these points and the services would include (but not be limited to) duties such as dispatch, maintenance, computer entry, crowd control at scene, public fire education, etc.
+This category was established for volunteers who are unable to actively participate rescue/team operations, but continue to provide significant service to the squad/team and community by performing other rescue/HazMat duties.
+The chief/ director has sole authority in granting these points and services, which include (but are not be limited to) dispatch, maintenance, computer entry, crowd control at scene, etc.

-These points are awarded for any training, other than that identified under the Training Section, that the Fire Chief deems appropriate and beneficial to the operation of the fire department and the citizens it serves.
+These points are awarded for any training, other than that identified under the Training Section, the chief/director deems appropriate and beneficial to the operation of the department/squad and the citizens it serves.